 Let’s dive down into the subject of filling concrete cracks in more detail, and discover some different products you can use to get the job done, plus a process to follow to get it done right…

 What Can I Use To Fill in Cement Cracks?

 Cement cracks are reasonably easy to repair.
 Cracks are inevitable in concrete eventually, so it’s worth learning how to deal with them.
 You can buy concrete repair mixes online, from websites like Amazon, in your local hardware store, or from home stores like Home Depot and Lowe’s.

-Different sized cracks need different approaches.
+Different-sized cracks need different approaches.
 For narrow cracks (by narrow we mean cracks that are about ⅛ of an inch wide or less), use something like an epoxy compound, or maybe a latex-based formulation.
-These are smoothed on with a putty knife or mason’s trowel, or come in bottles with nozzles for easy application into narrow cracks.
+These are smoothed on with a putty knife or mason’s trowel or come in bottles with nozzles for easy application into narrow cracks.

 If you’re dealing with a larger crack or chipped concrete edges, mortar mixes are the best option.
 You can buy ready-made mortar mixes from hardware stores.
 If you want to make your own, the basic mix is one part Portland cement and three parts masonry sand, which you mix with fresh water to form a paste-like texture.

 It’s also worth bearing in mind that there are essentially two approaches going on.
-Smaller cracks tend to be sealed, which prevents them expanding and protects the concrete from further damage.
-The mix approach involves actually pushing the formulation right down into the crack, so it’s being filled and repaired as well as sealed.
+Smaller cracks tend to be sealed, which prevents them from expanding and protects the concrete from further damage.
+The mixed approach involves actually pushing the formulation right down into the crack, so it’s being filled and repaired as well as sealed.

 What is The Best Concrete Crack Sealant?